 The project area has a few scattered minfile locations based on the location of the DOYLE, CC, PRINCESS, DUCHESS, and GEP claims that were staked and explored around 1969-1975 immediately after the discovery of porphyry mineralization at Casino in 1969.
-The BID and VINA claims were also worked in Home Creek for porphyry potential, finding minor molybdenite vein mineralization, later reworked as the HOME and HUMMER claims.
 Historic work includes geological outcrop and float mapping, stream sediment silt geochemistry, soil sampling for Cu-Mo, IP surveying and very limited reconnaissance drilling.
-A total of 4 vertical holes for a combined length of 600 m were drilled on the CC claims to the east of the project area, and one 150 m hole was drilled just to the south of the project area on the DOYLE claims.
+A total of 4 vertical holes for a combined length of 600 m were drilled on the CC claims in the centre of the project area, and one 150 m hole was drilled just to the south of the project area on the DOYLE claims.

 In 2011 Ryan Gold Corp. ran a ridge line of soils on the BAILEYS claims on the north side of the project area.
-In 2012, Canadian Dehua International Mines Group Inc. flew a magnetic-radiometric survey over a significant portion of the project area on the HOME and HUMMER claims.
+In 2012, Canadian Dehua International Mines Group Inc. flew a magnetic-radiometric survey over a significant portion of the project area on the QUO and GROUT claims.